palantirnet/butler/README.md

 # Butler
-The beginnings of a Sculpin based style guide creation tool.
+The beginnings of a Sculpin-based style guide creation tool.

 ## Dependencies
 1. NodeJS